adam-gray23/start-web-app/docs/proposal/proposal.md

 ### Outline

-> For this project we plan to create a Web Application using ().
+> For this project we plan to create a Web Application using Python with Django and NodeJS, as well as CSS, HTML and some other JavaScript to help develop the front end of the application.
 This would consist of the following key features:

 * Language-Sensitive Editor: Our web application features a language-sensitive code editor that understands the unique syntax of START.
 This editor provides real-time feedback, highlighting code errors and suggesting improvements, helping users grasp the language's intricacies effortlessly.